2.7 PWD and Pennsylvania Department of Environmental Protection

 Please note that projects that are exempt from PA DEP Permit Requirements (such as projects receiving ACOE 404 Permits for Wetlands Mitigation) are not necessarily exempt from the PWD Stormwater Regulations.
 The applicant may consult Section 1.1 for more information on Applicability Factors and contact PWD with any questions.

-Most projects proposing more than one acre of earth disturbance are subject to both the General (PAG-02) National Pollutant Discharge Elimination System (NPDES) Permit or Individual NPDES Permit for Stormwater Discharges Associated with Construction Activities and the PWD Stormwater Regulations (Stormwater Regulations).
+Most projects proposing more than one acre of earth disturbance are subject to both the General (PAG-02) National Pollutant Discharge Elimination System (NPDES) Permit or Individual NPDES Permit for Stormwater Discharges Associated with Construction Activities and the PWD Stormwater Regulations (Stormwater Regulations) (or stormwater management design criteria for Stormwater Retrofits).
 NPDES Permits for land development in Philadelphia are issued by PA DEP, not PWD.
 The applicants must send NPDES Permit Applications to the PA DEP Southeast Regional Office in Norristown, PA.
 The applicant should contact PA DEP directly with questions concerning NPDES Permits.
-Municipal Notifications (such as those required under PA Acts 67, 68, and 127 of 2000) should be sent to PWD’s Projects Control Unit.
-For mailing address, the applicant is referred to Section 2.0.3.
-The PWD project tracking number should be listed on all notifications.
+Municipal Notifications (such as those required under PA Acts 67, 68, and 127 of 2000) should be sent to the Philadelphia City Planning Commission (PCPC) with the PWD project tracking number listed on all notifications.

 - On the NPDES Permit Application Notice of Intent for Coverage, the applicant may check under “2.
 PCSM Plan” that the project is meeting “C. Alternative Design Standard” and list the PWD Stormwater Regulations as the requirement being met.

-- If the applicant is applying for a phased NPDES Permit, the phases listed under Section C.4 must match the order of phases submitted to PWD under individual project tracking numbers (see Section 2.1.1 for information on PWD Stormwater Plan Review’s project tracking numbers).
+- If the applicant is applying for a phased NPDES Permit, the phases listed under Section C.4 must match the order of phases submitted to PWD under individual project tracking numbers.
+The applicant is referred to Section 2.1.1 for information on PWD Stormwater Plan Review’s project tracking numbers.

 - The applicant must provide matching plans and reports to both PWD and PA DEP.

-- If the applicant is submitting an Infiltration Waiver Request Form to PWD for on-site contamination (Section 3.3), the applicant must also submit this waiver request to PA DEP for review as part of the NPDES Permit Application.
+- If the applicant is requesting a waiver from PWD's infiltration requirement due to on-site contamination (Section 3.3), the applicant must also submit this waiver request to PA DEP for review as part of the NPDES Permit Application.

-In addition to comments received by PWD, comments the applicant receives from PA DEP must also be incorporated into the PCSMP and Erosion and Sediment Control (E&S) Plans for PWD Stormwater Plan Review to issue PCSMP approval.
-PCSMP approval is a prerequisite for receiving a NPDES Permit.
-However, PWD Stormwater Plan Review will not issue PCSMP approval until receiving confirmation from PA DEP that there are no outstanding comments with the NPDES Permit review.
+In addition to comments received by PWD, comments the applicant receives from PA DEP must also be incorporated into the PCSMP and Erosion and Sediment Control (E&S) Plans for PWD Stormwater Plan Review and Stormwater Billing and Incentives to issue PCSMP Approval.
+PCSMP Approval is a prerequisite for receiving a NPDES Permit.
+However, PWD Stormwater Plan Review and Stormwater Billing and Incentives will not issue PCSMP Approval until receiving confirmation from PA DEP that there are no outstanding comments with the NPDES Permit review.

 The applicant must present a copy of the NPDES Permit to PWD Water Transport Records in order to receive PWD sign-off on a Building Permit.